Try out new ways to eat your favorite summer squash with these Indian zucchini recipes!

 Abundant in the sunshine months, zucchini is the plentiful summertime green you need.

-Plus, it’s pretty mild in taste.
-It’s the perfect vessel to carry the spicy, savory flavors found in Indian cuisine.
+Plus, it’s mild in taste.
+So, it’s the perfect vessel to carry the spicy, savory flavors found in Indian cuisine.

-From aromatic curries to crispy, lentil fritters, zucchini has never tasted so good.
+From aromatic curries and crispy fritters to yummy Indian snacks, zucchini has never tasted so good.